Stephanie Strom

-Stephanie Strom (born in Dickinson, Texas) is an American journalist who was a correspondent for The New York Times from December 2002 to 2017.
+Stephanie Strom (born in Dickinson, Texas) is an American journalist who worked for The New York Times from 1988 to October 2017.

 Biography

 Strom received her B.A. from Northwestern University in 1985 and an M.S. from Columbia University Graduate School of Journalism in 1986.
-She began her career at the Times as a clerk in the Washington bureau.
+She began her career at the Times as a clerk in the Washington bureau in 1988.

 Strom's previous posts at the Times include: research assistant to A.M.
 Rosenthal; metropolitan reporter; business/financial reporter focusing on retail and toy industries and Seventh Avenue; business/financial reporter covering Wall Street and the financial industry; business correspondent in the Tokyo bureau; correspondent focusing on executive compensation; and correspondent focusing on philanthropy and nonprofits.